 The Office of International Studies and Programs (OISP) is dedicated to assisting your student in making their study abroad experience a success.

 For this reason, we make every effort to provide your student with academic, financial, and cultural information on study abroad programs organized by Illinois State or through our affiliate partners.
 We recommend every student meet with a Study Abroad Advisor before they apply.
-Students are required to meet with OISP upon their acceptance to study abroad and must attend a mandatory Pre-Departure Orientation before they begin their program.
+Students may be required to meet with an advisor upon their acceptance to study abroad and must complete a mandatory Pre-Departure Orientation before they begin their program.

 It is important for you, as a caregiver, to understand the steps students must follow on their path to learning abroad.
 Please visit our Health and Safety page for more information about our processes, a link to our Pre-Departure Guide, as well as tips on how to assist your student in making their international experience a success.